AeshanaShalindra/POS_mini_project/README.md

 $ npm install
 $ npm start
 ```
-- Navigate in to the front_end folder and run
+- Navigate in to the pos_front_end folder and run
 ```sh
 $ npm install
 $ npm start